Tits Geometry and Positive Curvature: Reduction Input and Fixed Point Case

 \section{Reduction Input and Fixed Point Case}

-In the remaining two sections we will deal with reducible polar actions in positive curvature.
+In the last two sections we will deal with reducible polar actions in positive curvature.

 The key result in this section is a characterization of Hopf fibrations in our context, that also will play an essential role in the next section.
 As a corollary we obtain a classification when fixed points are present.
-To achieve the desired characterization we use our work on buildings and chamber systems from the previous sections and a description of all possible reducible polar representations.
-Such representations can be broken up into three types which we refer to as \emph{standard, special} and \emph{exceptional}.
-The precise definitions and a table exhibiting the exceptional ones due to Bergmann \cite{Be} is provided in the appendix.
+We need the following